 The following instructions are only for Platform Presentations being given online.
 If you are presenting live at the in-person conference, please visit the In-person Platform Presenter Guidelines.
-Platform presentations will be conducted using Zoom Webinar (live) and will be presented in Central time.
+Platform presentations will be conducted using Zoom Webinar (live) and will be presented in Pacific time.
+All abstract driven oral sessions will be recorded and made available through the conference app through June 30, 2022.
 Attendees will view the presentations via the Conference App.

 Talks should be 12 minutes, plus 3 minutes for questions.
 If you have not finished your talk after 15 minutes, the session chair may end your screen share and mute your microphone.

 You can look up your presentation time on the Author Abstract Assignments page.
 All presentation times are shown in Pacific Daylight Time.
 You should be prepared to present your talk at any time during your session.
 If a presenter that precedes you is unable to present, the session chair may decide to move your talk to an earlier time within the session.

 You must register for the conference by March 17 to confirm your participation and receive the speaker access link.

 All platform presentations will be recorded and made available to registrants on the Conference App through June 30, 2022.

 Make sure your connection speed is 2 Mbps upload/4 Mbps download or better.
 You can test your internet connection speed at SpeedTest.net.
 Please run the test in the location where you will be presenting because connectivity may change with distance from your router.